Nihonium: Physical and atomic

 Nihonium is the first member of the 7p series of elements and the heaviest group 13 element on the periodic table, below boron, aluminium, gallium, indium, and thallium.
 All the group 13 elements except boron are metals, and nihonium is expected to follow suit.
 Nihonium is predicted to show many differences from its lighter homologues.
 The major reason for this is the spin–orbit (SO) interaction, which is especially strong for the superheavy elements, because their electrons move much faster than in lighter atoms, at velocities close to the speed of light.
 In relation to nihonium atoms, it lowers the 7s and the 7p electron energy levels (stabilising those electrons), but two of the 7p electron energy levels are stabilised more than the other four.
 The stabilisation of the 7s electrons is called the inert pair effect, and the separation of the 7p subshell into the more and less stabilised parts is called subshell splitting.
 Computational chemists see the split as a change of the second, azimuthal quantum number l, from 1 to 1/2 and 3/2 for the more and less stabilised parts of the 7p subshell, respectively.
-For theoretical purposes, the valence electron configuration may be represented to reflect the 7p subshell split as 7s2 7p1/21.
+The quantum number corresponds to the letter in the electron orbital name: 0 to s, 1 to p, 2 to d, etc. For theoretical purposes, the valence electron configuration may be represented to reflect the 7p subshell split as 7s2 7p1/21.
 The first ionisation energy of nihonium is expected to be 7.306 eV, the highest among the metals of group 13.
 Similar subshell splitting should exist for the 6d electron levels, with four being 6d3/2 and six being 6d5/2.
 Both these levels are raised to be close in energy to the 7s ones, high enough to possibly be chemically active.
 This would allow for the possibility of exotic nihonium compounds without lighter group 13 analogues.

 Periodic trends would predict nihonium to have an atomic radius larger than that of thallium due to it being one period further down the periodic table, but calculations suggest nihonium has an atomic radius of about 170 pm, the same as that of thallium, due to the relativistic stabilisation and contraction of its 7s and 7p1/2 orbitals.
 Thus, nihonium is expected to be much denser than thallium, with a predicted density of about 16 to 18 g/cm3 compared to thallium's 11.85 g/cm3, since nihonium atoms are heavier than thallium atoms but have the same volume.
 Bulk nihonium is expected to have a hexagonal close-packed crystal structure, like thallium.
 The melting and boiling points of nihonium have been predicted to be 430 °C and 1100 °C respectively, exceeding the values for indium and thallium, following periodic trends.
 Nihonium should have a bulk modulus of 20.8 GPa, about half that of thallium (43 GPa).